freemocap/freemocap/experimental/tauri-nuxt-app/README.md

 ## Installation
 - Install Rust on your system - https://www.rust-lang.org/tools/install
 - Install Node.js
-- Run the following commands in the root directory (i.e. the directory containing `package.json`, `src-tauri/` and `src-nuxt/`, etc.) run:
+- Run the following commands in this directory (i.e the same directory as this `README.md` file)

 ```
 npm install